faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 ["While They Are Waiting,"](https://www.lds.org/general-conference/1988/04/while-they-are-waiting?lang=eng) Marvin J. Ashton, General Conference, April 1988.

+### disaffected "certainly not" an arbiter of truth

+> Truth number two: Truth is truth.

+> Some things are simply true.
+The arbiter of truth is God—not your favorite social media news feed, not Google, and certainly not those who are disaffected from the Church.

+President Russell M. Nelson, [The Love and Laws of God, September 17, 2019](https://speeches.byu.edu/talks/russell-m-nelson/love-laws-god/).

 ## Misc

 * April 1982 Conference talk by Neal A. Maxwell, [A Brother Offended](https://www.churchofjesuschrist.org/study/general-conference/1982/04/a-brother-offended?lang=eng)